-Hydrocodone may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medicine in a place where others cannot get to it.
 Selling or giving away Lorcet is against the law.

 If you need surgery or medical tests, tell the doctor ahead of time that you are using this medicine.

 You should not stop using this medicine suddenly.
 Follow your doctor's instructions about tapering your dose.

 Store at room temperature away from moisture and heat.
 Keep track of your medicine.
 You should be aware if anyone is using it improperly or without a prescription.

 Do not keep leftover opioid medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, flush the unused medicine down the toilet.

 Since this medicine is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it is almost time for your next dose.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of Lorcet can be fatal.

 The first signs of an acetaminophen overdose include loss of appetite, nausea, vomiting, stomach pain, sweating, and confusion or weakness.
 Later symptoms may include pain in your upper stomach, dark urine, and yellowing of your skin or the whites of your eyes.